dannyhx/artisynth_core/README.md

 git clone https://github.com/dannyhx/artisynth_core.git
 cd artisynth_core

-# Switch to the shell_growth branch.
+# Switch to the growth branch.
-git checkout shell_growth
+git checkout growth

 # Download the libraries required for ArtiSynth.
 cd bin
 ./updateArtisynthLibs     # Linux/Mac
 ./updateArtisynthLibs.bat # Windows

+# Unzip the eclipse settings.
+# If using a GUI zip program, accept any overwrite if prompted.
+unzip eclipseSettings.zip

 # Open Eclipse.
 # When prompted for the workspace directory, specify the workspace